 All food will meet the nutritional needs of children, as established by the U.S. Department of Agriculture.
-USDA guidelines for healthy menus can be found at cnpp.usda.gov
+USDA guidelines for healthy menus can be found at cnpp.usda.gov.

-- Menus will be posted monthly for parental/guardian notification. - Food portions are appropriate for the age of the child.
-Children will not be permitted to use the vending machines during program hours. - Children will be encouraged, but not forced, to try new foods. - The Y serves food family style, meaning the child will serve themselves from common bowls with limited help from adults.
+- Menus will be posted monthly for parental/guardian notification. - Food portions are appropriate for the age of the child. - Children will be encouraged, but not forced, to try new foods.

 Guardian(s) may provide specific food for their children on the basis of religious, medical or dietary reasons.
 A written letter must be submitted by the guardian identifying the reason for the specific diet; guardian(s) must ensure the specific food still complies with the USDA nutritional guidelines.
 Food must be delivered in airtight containers or the original container.
 We will not keep leftovers.
+The YMCA guidelines for food items brought from home for all Youth Development programs are as follows: